frabjous/jhap-templates/documentation/jhap_author_guidelines_2025.md

 - [x] The text has been proofread carefully by a fluent speaker of English.

-- [x] Steps have been taken to ensure the work is optimized for producing multiple output formats, as [described below](#multipleoutput).
+- [x] Steps have been taken to ensure the work is optimized for producing multiple output formats, as [described below](#optimizing-for-multiple-output-formats-multipleoutput).

 - [x] Full bibliographical information is provided, including URLs for references to online resources and the dates they were accessed.

 - [x] The citations and bibliography style are consistent with those used by the journal.
-[See below for details.](#citestyle)
+[See below for details.](#citations-and-bibliographies)

 - [x] The journal's conventions regarding headings, punctuation, and so on, [as outlined below](#conventions), are followed as closely as possible.

-## Preparing the submission for anonymous review {#anonreview}
+## Preparing the submission for anonymous review

 To ensure the integrity of the anonymous peer-reviewing process for submissions, every effort should be made to prevent the identities of the authors and reviewers from being known to each other.
 This involves the authors, editors, and reviewers (who upload documents as part of their review) checking to see if the following steps have been taken with regard to the text and the file properties: